Driving While Your View Or Control Is Obstructed

 What Are The Fines And Penalties For Driving While View Or Control Is Obstructed?

 For a first violation of § 1213 (a) or (b) the fine is $150 with a $93 surcharge and 2 points assessed against your license.
 A second offense within 18 months becomes a $300 fine and a third offense a $450 fine.
 There is a possibility of jail time although it is rarely imposed.

 It is important to always use safe driving practices when behind the wheel.
 Making sure that your view to your front, rear and side windows are not obstructed can help you not only avoid traffic tickets but keep you and your passenger’s safe on the road.
 Often we get calls from individuals who are charged with obstructed view simply from having a car freshener hanging from the front mirror.
 Additionally, one can also be charged if they did not fully clear off any snow or ice on their windows or mirrors.

-If you have been issued an obstruction of view or control ticket under New York’s Vehicle and Traffic Law § 1213 (a) or (b) contact The Rosenblum Law Firm at 888-883-5529 today for a free consultation.
+If you have been issued an obstruction of view or control ticket under New York’s Vehicle and Traffic Law § 1213 (a) or (b) contact Rosenblum Law at 888-883-5529 today for a free consultation.